-Example 1:
+Example 1: Multicast with VLANs

 Two different radio programs must be transported to two different TX sites over single IP radio links.
 We need both programs at each TX site.

 Because two Encoders are operating in "Multicast" mode (this is needed in order to feed more than one Decoder), these two streams must be logically separated inside the network.